By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Great snacks usually contain some fiber, protein, and a little fat to satiate you.
 What kinds of foods are high in these nutrients?
 Let’s dive a little deeper explore some healthier alternatives.

-Often when we feel tired, it’s actually just because we’re dehydrated.
+Often when you feel tired, it’s actually just because you’re dehydrated.
 If you’re a big coffee drinker, this is most definitely your problem!
 A helpful way to make sure you’re staying hydrated is to keep a big bottle of water on your desk that you can drink throughout the day.
 I understand sometimes water can be boring to drink, so add some decaf tea to spice up the flavor!
 Decaffeinated green tea is one of my favorites to use, since it also contains fat-burning antioxidants that may speed up your metabolism.

 As I mentioned before, green juice is a big no-no. To put things in perspective, green juice often has as much sugar as a soda.
 And besides the effects sugar has on your weight, it also causes sugar crashes—which means you’ll experience regular afternoon slumps.